garrandall/popular-music-data/tracks/money-power---respect-the-lox-dmx-lil--kim.md

 If I don't respect you I'm ah check you.
 And if I don't kiss you I'm a peck you, right before I wet' chu.
-I sneeze on tracks an' bless you.
+I sneeze on tracks and bless you.
 I'm special.
 And if you like workin' out,
 then I'm gon' stretch you.
 Husslin' is dead but we still get red.